TLC: Tables, Ladders & Chairs (2010): Main event

 In the main event, the chairs match between John Cena and The Nexus leader Wade Barrett was contested.
 CM Punk made his way down to the ring for commentary.
 Not long into the match Barrett picked up a chair and tried to strike Cena numerous times but was unsuccessful.
 Cena delivered a bulldog to Barrett on a steel chair.
 Later, Barrett dominated and slowed down the pace of the match as he followed Cena around the ring and up the ramp whilst hitting him with a chair.
 Barrett then set the steel steps upright at the bottom of the ramp.
 Cena went backstage and returned with a swivel chair.
 He sat a groggy Barrett in the swivel chair, threw water at his face and pushed him down the ramp straight into the steel steps.
 Barrett quickly recovered, placed a steel chair around Cena's neck and pushed him into the ring post.
 Barrett tossed Cena back into the ring and trapped Cena under a chair by sitting on it.
 Barrett continued to dominate again as he trapped Cena's arms between the top and middle ropes and attacked him with a chair.
 Cena managed to kick Barrett away, escape from the tangled ropes and build some momentum.
 However, Cena's dominance was quickly diminished as Barrett seized control once again.
 Barrett went to the top rope with a steel chair and attempted a diving elbow drop but Cena rolled out of the way.
 Cena went to the top rope this time and successfully performed a diving leg drop bulldog with a steel chair.
 He then set up six chairs, in two rows and delivered an Attitude Adjustment to Barrett through them.
 Cena then got the pinfall on Barrett to win the match.
 Afterward, Cena followed a crawling Barrett up the ramp with a steel chair.
 He positioned Barrett under the hanging steel chairs at the side of the stage and pulled the set down which led all the chairs to come crashing down on top of Barrett thus ending the show.

 Reception

 11,500 people attended the event live at the Toyota Center in Houston, Texas.
 The pay-per-view received 195,000 buys, down from the 228,000 that the previous year's event received.

 Aftermath

 After Morrison won the ladder match he got his WWE Championship match on the January 3, 2011 episode of Raw against The Miz in a Falls Count Anywhere Match where Miz retained the title.

 The 2010 TLC event would also be the final TLC to occur under the first brand split, which ended in August 2011.
-However, the brand split would be reinstated in July 2016, with that year's TLC event being SmackDown-exclusive.
+However, the brand split would be reinstated in July 2016, which reintroduced brand-exclusive PPVs, with that year's TLC event being SmackDown-exclusive.
 Additionally, in April 2011, the promotion ceased using its full name with the "WWE" abbreviation becoming an orphaned initialism.